-Where will the design thinkers of tomorrow come from?
-In this Short Read, Dr Helen Charman, director of learning and research at the Design Museum, explains how our joint education programme will create the innovators of the future.
+In this Short Read, Dr Helen Charman, director of learning and research at the Design Museum, looks at Design Thinking and how it should be the future of learning.

 Education is at the heart of the Design Museum.
 It’s in our organisational DNA.
 When Sir Terence Conran established the museum on Shad Thames in 1989, his vision was to promote the importance of design for all – for industry, for education, for our lives, for the very future.